THE STORY OF

 filled completely!!!
 There are other important firsts: first anniversary/review

-recording, first appearance of "MAC", first and last "scrapbook", first
+style recording, first appearance of "MAC", first and last "scrapbook",

-appearance of "Arnold" (later known as "Arnold Swartscoffee"), first action
+first appearance of "Arnold" (later known as "Arnold Swartscoffee"), first

-packed fight skit (many more would follow), and first mention of "Cabel
+action packed fight skit (many more would follow), and first official mention

-S-C".
-The broadcast begins with the announcement of Cabel T-B's
+The broadcast begins with the announcement of Cabel T-B's "three year review",

-What is not mentioned in any great detail is the fact that the broadcast
+is not mentioned in any great detail is the fact that the broadcast is

 original broadcast proved that Dino and Kelly had grown too far apart to